hgkamath/puppet-owncloud/README.md

 }
 ```

-Other customized or param modification can be made in
+Other customization or param modification can be made in
 ```
 manifest/server/params.pp
 manifest/server/config.pp